lvillasen/RedPitaya-Hello-World-Python/README.md

 ```

-#### Other Python scripts to controls the ADCs and the DACs of the RedPitaya board can be found here:
+#### Other Python scripts to controls the fast ADCs and the DACs of the RedPitaya board can be found here:
 - https://github.com/lvillasen/RedPitaya-Signal-Generator-Python

 - https://github.com/lvillasen/RedPitaya-Nth-Edge-Trigger-App